Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/example_notebooks.rst

     :align: center

 VSCode will then ask for a Python environment version to use.
 PrimAITE is compatible with Python versions 3.8 - 3.10

+You should now be able to interact with the notebook.